 One of the biggest mistakes is to till the soil where bindweed has established itself.
 Guess what happens then?
 The bindweed roots get cut up into thousands of tiny pieces and most of those pieces will grow into a new plant!
 You’ve just increased your problem 100x or 1000x.

 You are better off keeping the sprouts trimmed just below the surface of the soil so that the plant doesn’t get any sunlight.
 Photosynthesis can’t happen and all plants need that to thrive.
+Eventually you’ll exhaust them hopefully before they exhaust you from constantly pulling them!

 Best time to weed your garden